 DO NOT use metal razor blades to remove the protective film.
-Peel back protective film at a corner using firgernail or clean plastic scrapper.
+Peel back the protective film at a corner using a fingernail or a clean plastic scrapper.

 DO NOT allow any sealants (including silicone) to contact the exterior glass surface.
 Sealants may cause damage to the exterior low-maintenance coating of the glass.

 DO NOT use abrasive cleaners on any glass surface, or on the exterior of High- Performance Low E4 Glass.

 To remove dust, dirt, smoke, film, soot, and salt spray, use a mild detergent and water solution and a soft cloth or brush.
 To remove heavy dirt or grime from glass, first wipe loose debris from the glass surface with a soft, dry cloth.
 Then apply a cleaning solution, such as mild soapy water, vinegar, or a liquid window cleaner, and wipe in a circular motion.
 Remove cleaning solution with a squeegee or a clean, lint-free cloth.
 As a general practice, you should never clean glass in direct sunlight.

 Note: After cleaning your glass, we recommend lubricating all moving parts with a multi-purpose dry lubricant spray.
 Oily lubricants or harsh abrasive cleaners are not recommended.